094459/blog/content/newsletter/aws-open-source-news-and-updates-181.md

 Damon Cortesi provides a short video to show you how Amazon EMR Studio now integrates with Amazon CodeWhisperer to provide real-time code suggestions for Apache Spark.
 Make sure you check out his other videos, there is lots of great content.

 {{< youtube BLx-RiKnm9c >}}

-**Lambda PowerTuning tool demo | The Keys to AWS Optimization**

-It was great to see my colleague Alex Casalboni appear in this show hosted by Steph Gooch, that explores Alex's amazing open source tool, Lambda PowerTuning.
-Go check this out.

-{{< youtube jiR1RxNQ9M >}}

 # Events for your diary